tinkeringkiwi/home-page/content/post/easy-kubernetes-continuous-deploy/index.md

 ## Adding Automated Deployment

 Wouldn't it be swell if I could just push changes to my site to Github, and they be automatically deployed to the Kubernetes cluster?
+I'd probably be 100% more likely to update it!

 ### Create a Service Account
 To give Github minimal permissions to automate this re-deployment of our image, we need to create another few things in Kubernetes